brandonhilkert/sucker_punch/README.md

 end
 ```

-The number of workers that get created can be set from the Job using the `workers` method:
+The number of workers can be set from the Job using the `workers` method:

 ```Ruby
 class LogJob